 Our team of experienced project managers and specialist staff offers many years of expertise in commercial archaeological projects.
 Click on a team member’s profile to learn more about them.

-Dr Caroline Sturdy Colls – Research Lead of the Centre of Archaeology
+Prof. Caroline Sturdy Colls – Research Lead of the Centre of Archaeology

 Caroline is the Research Lead for the Centre of Archaeology at Staffordshire University.
 She has directed and published archaeological projects throughout Europe and the United Kingdom.
 Her particular areas of expertise are Holocaust archaeology, forensic archaeology and the application of non-invasive surveying methods.

 Kevin is the lead Archaeological Project Manager for the Centre of Archaeology at Staffordshire University.
 He has directed and published archaeological projects throughout the United Kingdom and has over 15 years’ experience in professional development-led archaeology.